chauvinSimon/my_route_planning_recipe/README.md

   - Most maps focus on describing the space.
 There is **no time dimension**.
 But indeed maps can change over time: For instance, a **race event** or a **construction site could block certain streets**.
   - Visualizing such **modifications on the map**, based on the **date of the planned activity**, would be beneficial.
   - Idea-1: **local authorities** should be aware of coming events (organizers have declared).
 Maybe they could communicate this to `komoot` or `strava`.
-  - Idea-2: `google maps` already references some roads that are currently closed, as shown in the [temporary blockage](#no_entry-temporary-blockage) section.
+  - Idea-2: `google maps` already references some roads that are currently closed, as shown in the [road blockage](#no_entry-road-blockage) section.

 | ![asphalt.jpg](media/asphalt.jpg) |
 |:---------------------------------:|